evmos/docs/docs/develop/build-a-dApp/build-a-frontend/indexers.md

 # Indexers

-Talk about the Graph here.
+Talk about the Graph/Numia/Covalent here.